 |takes place on the first Sunday in every month at 12 noon.|

-On average, about fifteen people are present at public Quaker Meetings for Worship here.
+On average, about a dozen people are present at public Quaker Meetings for Worship here.

 These last for about an hour, and, as in other Quaker Meetings, the worship is based in a still silence, with few spoken words.

 At Bideford, unlike many other Quaker meetings, the hour is followed by a few minutes of "Afterwords" during which anyone present can talk about what might have been in their mind during the meeting, even though they did not feel prompted to speak during the hour's worship.
 This is a sharing exercise, not a discussion, and can sometimes be inspiring, or heartwarming.

 After Meeting, refreshments are served and there is lots of time for chatter and exchange of news.